Creating Order through Clear Assignments in the PIM Database

 A Meaningful Structuring Takes Time

-Tagging – Making Information Easily Findable
+Tagging – Making Information Quickly Findable

-What type is that?
-That's often a question in German colloquialisms.
+What kind of type is this?
+So or something similar is often how it is expressed in the German language.
 And that exactly explains what we want to achieve.
-It is indeed a type and therefore it cannot be anything else.
-Two types is not an option.
-Structuring data in the PIM system is facilitated by the functions of filters, tags, and types.
+It is indeed a type, and thus it cannot be anything else.
+Two types do not work.Structuring data in the PIM system is facilitated by the functions filter, tags, and types.
 These three tools work perfectly together.
-Therefore, they must be assigned a clear function.
+Therefore, they need to be assigned a clear function.
 And that is essential for the structure of the product content.
-Tags or tagging, in addition to filters and types, are the most important components.
+Tags or tagging, alongside filters and types, are the most important factor.
 All three structure and categorization tools can be dedicated to a specific task.
 This task must then be maintained system-wide.
-Only the types are clearly assigned in this instance.
+Only the types are clearly documented.

 Multi-Select Filter

-Used to structure brand (1), segment (2), category (3), product (4), the filter (5) remains unused for now.
+Used for structuring brand (1), segment (2), category (3), product (4), the filter (5) remains unused for now.

 Types